TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/BestPractises/CommonFields.rst

 .. _field_endtime:

 :sql:`starttime` and :sql:`endtime`
-   This field is used to enable records by a starttime and or disable them by a endtime.
+   This field is used to enable records by a starttime and or disable them with an endtime.
 In can be configured by :ref:`ctrl->enablecolumns->starttime or endtime <ctrl-reference-enablecolumns>`:

    .. include:: /CodeSnippets/Manual/Ctrl/StarttimeEndtime.rst.txt